Dhruvp25/homeserver/Portainer/README.md

 # Deploying PORTAINER

-To Deploy PORTAINER on you ubuntu server you need to ru the following docker.yml code in your server terminal as a root.
+To Deploy PORTAINER on you ubuntu server you need to run the following docker.yml code in your server terminal as a root.

 Here we also want it to run on http so we alsos hve included ```-p 9000:9000``` in our command so that it can also be hosted on http port.